APTrust/preservation-services/notes.md

 This could allow restoration to scale horizontally, and could be less painful than autoscaling logical volumes, which requires temporary service interruptions.

 This would present a problem in the theoretical case of mass restoration.
 If we're restoring dozens of bags at once, would we have trouble mounting and unmounting dozens of drives?

+## TODOs

+See todos in util/testutil/mock_services.go and in models/common/config.go